 Vulnerable components, such as libraries, frameworks, and other software modules almost always run with full privilege.
 So, if exploited, they can cause serious data loss or server takeover.
 Applications using these vulnerable components may undermine their defenses and enable a range of possible attacks and impacts.

 Web applications frequently redirect and forward users to other pages and websites, and use untrusted data to determine the destination pages.
 Without proper validation, attackers can redirect victims to phishing or malware sites, or use forwards to access unauthorized pages.

 Other Related Tools & Resources For Our Students

 Be sure to check out our R&D site.
 We post tutorials, labs, white papers and articles to help you in your continued forensics training.
 There are frequently forensics videos available.
 If you haven't taken a course with us yet, check out some of the types of thigns you'll be doing and learning about in class.

-The post Skype Forensics appeared first on InfoSec Institute.
+The post 22 Popular Computer Forensics Tools appeared first on InfoSec Resources.